Des dodes dantz was printed in Lübeck in 1489. The book is loosely based on the painting in St. Mary's Church.

 Des dodes danz nach den lübecker drucken von 1489 und 1496, Tübingen 1876, herausgegeben von Hermann Baethcke.

-Reprint of the text (for unknown reasons Baethcke has dropped a "t" in the title).
+Reprint of the text (as part of his modernization, Baethcke has dropped a "t" in the title).
 The book doesn't contain any pictures, but features the entire text, plenty of footnotes and a glossary (Low German - High German).
 The book can be downloaded from The Internet Archive.
+The text can be read here.

 Totentänze ....Die Deutschsprachigen Spätmittelalterlichen Totentänze unter besonderer Berücksichtigung der Inkunabel, Des dodes dantz, Lübeck 1489 by Brigitte Schulte.